Ethnic groups in the Philippines: Ilocano

-The Gaddang number about 25,000.
-They are known to have inhabited the upper Cagayan Valley and the Magat valley below Aritao in Nueva Vizcaya and in Isabela since before the Spanish arrived.
-Main centers of their language are found in Ilagan, Santiago, Cauayan, Solano, Bagabag, and Bayombong, as well as surrounding towns.
-Speakers from each municipality have significantly characteristic vocabulary, usage, and pronunciation, although they understand each other well.
-Their language is related to Ibanag and Itawis; it is also spoken by ethnically related highland Ga'dang in the provinces of Ifugao Province, Kalinga Province, and Mountain Province.

-Yogad

-The Yogad are 15.00% christian and are one of the smallest minority groups in the region of the Cagayan Valley.
-They once occupied Diffun, Quirino in Cagayan Valley.
-Today, they are concentrated in Echague, Camarag, Angadanan, Santiago, and Jones, Isabela.
-Yogads speak the Yogad language, which is one of the five recognized dialects of Gaddang, and are identified as part of the Christianized Kalingas in western Isabela.

 Bolinao

 The Bolinao people live in Bolinao and Anda, Pangasinan.
 They speak the Bolinao language or Binubolinao, which is the second most widely spoken Sambalic language in Pangasinan (after Sambal), & is related to Kapampangan.
 The language, which has more than 50,000 speakers, has been influenced by Pangasinense, Tagalog, Spanish, and English.
 The residents can also speak Tagalog, Pangasinense, Ilocano, and often, English as well.

 Pangasinan

 The Pangasinense people are the eighth-largest ethnolinguistic group in the Philippines.
 They predominate in the northwestern portion of Central Luzon (central and east Pangasinan, northern Tarlac, northern Nueva Ecija and northern Zambales, and selected areas of Aurora, Bataan, and Bulacan), as well as southern parts of La Union, Benguet and scattered parts of Mindanao.
 They are predominantly Christian (mainly Roman Catholic).
 They primarily use the Pangasinan language, which is spoken by more than 1.2 million individuals, & mostly speak Ilocano as second language.